-Advancing UX for VR: Campfire Digital In partnership With Media Cymru
+Advancing UX for VR: Campfire Digital Strengthens Partnership With Media Cymru

 Author: Steve Banbury

-We're excited to announce that Campfire Digital is partnering with Media Cymru through their Development programme to advance Openality - our R&D initiative creating accessible, human-centred virtual reality experiences.
-Building on our successful collaboration through Media Cymru's R&D Seed programme, where we worked directly with staff and learners in special educational needs settings, this partnership deepens our commitment to co-creating immersive VR that genuinely serves neurodivergent and disabled users.
+We're excited to announce that Campfire is enhancing its partnership with Media Cymru through their Development programme.
+Increased investment in our Openality project means we are advancing our R&D initiative in creating accessible, human-centred virtual reality experiences.
+As we build on our successful collaboration through Media Cymru's R&D Seed programme, we will continue to work directly with staff and learners in special educational needs settings - but now we're moving beyond proof-of-concept to classroom-ready solutions.
+This partnership deepens our commitment to co-creating immersive VR that genuinely serves neurodivergent and disabled users.

 Why Openality Matters

 The International Organization for Standardization defines user experience as "a person's perceptions and responses that result from the use, or anticipated use, of a product, system or service".
-In VR, this encompasses the full extent of how someone encounters, navigates, and internalises virtual environments - including physical comfort, cognitive processing, emotional response, sense of presence, and learning outcomes.
-User experience shapes not only what users accomplish within virtual spaces, but their confidence, curiosity, and future willingness to engage with immersive technologies.
-We believe no one should be marginalised from the rich experiences VR can provide, and addressing this imbalance drives Openality's mission.
+User experience in VR encompasses the full extent of how someone encounters, navigates, and internalises virtual environments.
+It includes physical comfort, how the brain processes information, emotional responses, the sense of being present in a virtual world, and the learning that takes place.
+A positive VR experience shapes not only what users can accomplish in virtual spaces, but their confidence, curiosity, and willingness to engage with immersive technologies in the future.
+Everyone deserves access to these rich experiences, and addressing this imbalance is central to Openality's mission.

-Beyond emotional and sensory enrichment, VR offers clear pedagogical benefits including real-world preparation, emotional regulation support, and enhanced confidence and communication.
-Research by V.S.
-Naruka and Upadhyay demonstrates VR's potential to enhance learning and therapeutic processes for neurodivergent students "by providing engaging multisensory educational content that caters to their specific learning styles," while proving effective in improving social communication for individuals with autism and increasing attention spans for those with ADHD.
+VR offers benefits beyond entertainment and sensory experiences.
+Research demonstrates clear educational advantages including real-world preparation, emotional regulation support, and enhanced confidence and communication skills.
+V.S.
+Naruka and Upadhyay found that VR can be particularly effective for neurodivergent learners, providing "engaging multisensory educational content that caters to their specific learning styles", while improving social communication for individuals with autism and increasing attention spans for those with ADHD.

-However, most VR products are built around narrow assumptions of "typical" users, rarely accounting for the sensory processing differences or physical access needs of neurodivergent people and those with disabilities.
-Core settings like brightness, colour palette, motion intensity, and audio are often fixed by developers with minimal customisation options.
-Interaction patterns are similarly constrained to default inputs.
-Consequently, those whose bodies and sensory profiles fall outside these parameters face marginalisation or complete exclusion.
+However, most VR products are built around narrow assumptions about users.
+Core settings like brightness, colour schemes, motion intensity, and audio are typically fixed by developers with limited customisation options.
+Interaction methods are similarly restricted to standard inputs.
+This rigid approach excludes those whose sensory profiles and physical needs fall outside these predetermined parameters.

-Lukava, Ramirez, and Barbareschi found that neurodivergent individuals frequently experience sensory overload with XR technologies, making customisation of sensory settings essential for preventing negative experiences.
-Critically, their research revealed that XR developers lack awareness of accessibility requirements and struggle to integrate them into current development practices.
+Research by Lukava, Ramirez, and Barbareschi confirms these barriers: neurodivergent individuals frequently experience sensory overload with VR technologies, making customisation essential rather than optional.
+Critically, their findings also revealed that many VR developers lack awareness of accessibility requirements and struggle to integrate them into their development processes.

-These challenges have become evident through our partnership with Ysgol Y Deri, the UK's largest SEN school.
+These challenges have become clear through our partnership with Ysgol Y Deri, the UK's largest SEN school.

 Co-creating with Ysgol Y Deri